jiwenxing/gallery/README.md

 this is the gallery recording my life. deployed on Amazon AWS, powered by ngnix web server, and accelerating by Baidu CDN. you can preview it by visiting [http://album.jverson.com](http://album.jverson.com).

-the source code was cloned from [zing-gallery](https://github.com/litten/zing-gallery), and some optimization were made based on it. adding nest backgroud effect, cdn accelerating, etc.
+the source code was cloned from [zing-gallery](https://github.com/litten/zing-gallery), and some optimization were made based on it. adding nest backgroud effect, style customization, cdn accelerating, etc.

 ## UPLOAD